Percolation and disorder-resistance in cellular automata: Introduction

 Web CA rules may be further classified in the following way, which has implications for their production of ethers.
 A CA has \df{no spontaneous birth} (of 2s) if whenever $\xi_0$ contains no 2s, $\xi_1$ also contains no 2s. \webxor\ has no spontaneous birth.
 Figure~\ref{piggy} shows four possible evolutions of a CA rule called \pig\ (to be defined in the next section) that is wide-compliant and has spontaneous birth.

-\begin{theorem}[Trivial and non-trivial ethers] Assuming the conditions of Theorem~\ref{showcase}, $R_L$ can be chosen to have the following additional properties. \begin{mylist} \item If the CA rule has no spontaneous birth, then $\eta_L\equiv 0$ whenever $R_L<\infty$. \item Suppose that the CA rule has spontaneous birth.
-If for some deterministic ether $\eta$ we have $R_L<\infty$ and $\eta_L=\eta$ for {\em some} binary seed, then for uniformly random binary seeds we have
+\begin{theorem}[(Trivial and nontrivial ethers)] Assuming the conditions of Theorem~\ref{showcase}, $R_L$ can be chosen to have the following additional properties: \begin{longlist}[(ii)] \item[(i)] If the CA rule has no spontaneous birth, then $\eta_L\equiv0$ whenever $R_L<\infty$. \item[(ii)] Suppose that the CA rule has spontaneous birth.
+If for some deterministic ether $\eta$ we have $R_L<\infty$ and $\eta_L=\eta$ for \emph{some} binary seed, then for uniformly random binary seeds we have